encoredev/encore/docs/deploy/environments.md

 If your pull request makes changes to the API, you can [generate a new API client](/docs/develop/client-generation) for the new backend API using `encore gen client --env=pr:72 --lang=typescript my-app`

-## Cloud environments
+### Cloud environments

 Encore makes it simple to create multiple cloud environments using different cloud providers, by [connecting your cloud account](/docs/deploy/own-cloud).
 Cloud environments can be created as `Development`, or `Production`, depending on your use case (see the [infra docs](/docs/deploy/infra#production-infrastructure) to learn exactly what infrastructure is provisioned in each cloud).

-## Process Allocation
+#### Process Allocation

 Just because you want to deploy each service separately in some environments, doesn't mean you want to do it in all environments.

-Handily, Encore lets you decide how you want to deploy your services for each environment.
+Handily, Encore lets you decide how you want to deploy your services for cloud environments.
 You don't need to change a single line of code.

 When you create an environment, you can decide which process allocation you want for that environment.